NikosAlexandris/pvgis-prototype/docs/cli/basics.md

     - `power` is the command
     - `broadband` a sub-command
+    - `8 45` are the Longitude and Latitude
+    - `214` is the Elevation
+    - `170 44` are the Orientation and Tilt angles

 Several commands feature chained `sub-sub-commands`.
 The structure remains the same and a `sub-command` `sub-sub-commands`